roeszler/reabook/README.md

 </details>

 ### 3.3 User Stories
 Reabook user stories have been produced in a brief format for simplicity.
-In a project with a team, a User Story Card would be used.
+In a team environment, a [User Story Card](https://github.com/roeszler/reabook/issues/48) would be used.
 Each card would contain:

 - Acceptance Criteria
     - Subjectively confirms that the work on a particular user story is completed